 situated adjoining to a registered caregiver or medical marijuana dispensary, it

-should have distinctly separate entrances from a public proper of manner.”
+should have distinctly separate entrances from a public proper of method.”
 Such

-necessities may pose difficulties for current medical cannabis companies
+necessities might pose difficulties for present medical cannabis companies

 which may have hoped to easily add further point-of-sale stations for

-adult-use shoppers in a currently-operating medical storefront, as is allowed
+adult-use customers in a currently-operating medical storefront, as is allowed

 in another states.